 - Add Value – Consider this your community and your resource.
-How can you be useful in order to make it more beautiful and valuable for yourself and everyone involved?
+Act in such a way that sustains the community, enhances our competence, and enriches the experience for yourself and everyone involved.
 Give as much as you take, if not more!

 Partners who do not abide by our core values or the spirit of our guidelines and culture may lose their partnership privileges.

 We depend on our all-in community to report violations of our community’s rules and guidelines.
 If you want to report a potential violation, please fill out the form here.

 One of the massive second-order benefits of having an all-in community is that we can directly tap into and learn from our partners, seeing what problems they have and ensuring we are deeply focused on making things they want.
 Our partners’ curiosity and feedback help us shape and mold an array of learning tools to better personalize and optimize for the types of interactions, behaviors, collaboration, education, and culture that our partners are seeking.

 Specifically, some of the features we have and will incorporate include: